 Krafla is one of Iceland’s most active volcanoes.
 The landscape around it is covered with steaming vents and craters, and in 1975-84, Krafla erupted in what is now (impressively) known as the Krafla Fires; fissure eruptions and magma movements that created the beautiful lava field around it.
 You can go see the Krafla Caldera, around 10 km in diameter and 2 km deep filled with water.
 There have been 29 recorded eruptions there.
 In the summer, you can also visit the Krafla power station to learn about how geothermal energy is transformed into power for the Icelandic people.

 Sigurgeir’s Bird Museum

 Lake Mývatn has a rich birdlife, especially when it comes to waterbirds.
-The museum, based on the taxidermy work of Sigurgeir Stefánsson farmer, is quite remarkable as it contains a specimen of nearly all Icelandic breeding birds, except one (there’s no red phalarope).
+Based on the taxidermy work of Sigurgeir Stefánsson farmer, the museum is quite remarkable as it contains a specimen of nearly all Icelandic breeding birds, except one (there’s no red phalarope).
 This is also the only place in the world where you can find so many species of ducks in one place.
-After walking through the interactive display of the bird collection you can sit at the refreshment shop (a chance to get some more of the rye bread) and watch over the lake and the birds there with bird watching binoculars.
+After walking through the bird collection’s interactive display, you can sit at the refreshment shop (a chance to get some more of the rye bread) and watch over the lake and the birds there with bird-watching binoculars.

 You’re going to need a good place to eat between sightseeing.
 I recommend this restaurant in a cowshed that offers homemade local food.
 There’s a window into the actual cowshed where you can see the cows.
-At breakfast, you can even try the warm fresh milk and at dinner you can have a farm-to-table meal.
+You can even try the warm fresh milk at breakfast, and for dinner, you can have a farm-to-table meal.
 They have excellent lamb, goulash, and even a vegetarian dish.